Assets

 Click OK on the confirmation message.

 Note If a record was deleted in error, it can be recovered from the Recycle Bin application by an administrator.
+Deleted records are available for restoration for a set number of days as configured in domain settings.
 For more information, refer to Using the Recycle Bin.

 Your domain administrator or another user with the appropriate permissions can configure the app in the Configuration application.